Reactive airway disease (RAD) is a reversible narrowing of the airways. RAD is sometimes called bronchospasm.

 Some of these medications may be delivered with an inhaler or a machine that makes a medicated mist.

 Keep a journal of flare ups and what was happening when they occurred.
 This may help you discover your triggers.
 When you know your triggers, take steps to avoid them.

 Steps that may help you prevent future flare-ups include: Take precautions by getting the seasonal flu and pneumonia vaccines.
 If seasonal allergens are a trigger: Keep windows closed when possible.
 This is especially important during high pollen seasons in late morning and afternoon.
 Talk to you doctor about any adjustments that need to be made to your care plan around allergy season.
 Consider getting allergy shots, if your symptoms are chronic and you are not responding to other treatments.
 If household dust is a trigger: Have someone else vacuum for you.
 If you must vacuum, wear a dust mask.
 Consider getting HEPA filters for your vacuum cleaner.
 Use dust cover on mattress or pillows.
-If you don't have a cover on your pillow, wash it once per week in hot water.
+If you don't have a cover on your pillow, and your pillow is washable, wash it once per week in hot water.
 Wash all towels and linens in hot water.Avoid exposure to pets.
 Do not allow pets in the bedroom.
 If chemicals and strong scents are triggers—Avoid breathing in chemicals or anything with a strong scent like perfumes or scented candles.
 Be cautious around wood-burning stoves or fireplaces.
-This can be triggers for some.
+These can be triggers for some.

 Learn the early warning signs of a flare-up.
 This will allow you to treat the condition before it worsens.
 These signs may include wheezing, shortness of breath, and dry cough.

 There is no known way to prevent RAD, since the cause of RAD is not clear.